mediaprophet/simpleledger.github.io/docs/guides/slp-implementation-instructions.md

 [high level]

-It’s important to use minimal sized utxos (dust limit) as it otherwise requires multiple outputs to split the BCH and SLP.
+It’s important to use minimal sized utxos (dust limit) as it otherwise requires multiple outputs to split the XEC and SLP.
 SLP utxos should be just that - SLP.

-If you have SLP but no or little BCH you won’t be able to send.
+If you have SLP but no or little XEC you won’t be able to send.
 The wallet should handle this gracefully with a message for the user.

 [tech level]